carmon/playdate_jam/README.md

-Wheel Story: a playdate game
+A playdate game by Carmon
 =============================

 A [playdate](https://play.date/) game made for fun!

-It's about a wheel travelling trough a series of slopes.

 ### Releases
 Check out [releases page](https://github.com/carmon/playdate_jam/releases) if you want to access latest working build.